-First-off, you need to connect to a stable and nearby Wi-Fi network.
+The first step when setting up a Wi-Fi digital photo frame is to connect to a stable and nearby Wi-Fi network.
 Turn on the frame, navigate to the Wi-Fi section of your settings panel, and select your Wi-Fi network from the list.
 Make sure you’re close enough to your router to get good signal.

 If you’re trying to connect to a Wi-Fi network that requires you to log in via a web browser, you might not be able to connect.
 This is because most Wi-Fi digital photo frames don’t have inbuilt web browsers.
 You’ll need to connect directly to the admin Wi-Fi network and not the guest network.
 You’ll most commonly find these types of networks in coffee shops and internet cafés.